Sprott (NYSE:SII) Sees Large Volume Increase

 Sprott Inc. (NYSE:SII) shares saw unusually-high trading volume on Wednesday .
-Approximately 7,110 shares traded hands during trading, a decline of 95% from the previous session’s volume of 151,898 shares.The stock last traded at $37.29 and had previously closed at $37.73.
+Approximately 3,954 shares traded hands during mid-day trading, a decline of 97% from the previous session’s volume of 149,834 shares.The stock last traded at $40.72 and had previously closed at $40.52.

-SII has been the topic of several recent analyst reports.
-Zacks Investment Research lowered Sprott from a “hold” rating to a “sell” rating in a research report on Saturday, February 13th.
-TD Securities upped their price target on Sprott from $43.00 to $48.00 and gave the company a “hold” rating in a research report on Monday, March 1st.
-Finally, Royal Bank of Canada upped their price target on Sprott from $43.00 to $49.00 and gave the company a “sector perform” rating in a research report on Monday, March 1st.
+SII has been the subject of a number of research reports.
+Royal Bank of Canada raised their target price on Sprott from $43.00 to $49.00 and gave the company a “sector perform” rating in a research note on Monday, March 1st.
+TD Securities raised their price target on Sprott from $43.00 to $48.00 and gave the company a “hold” rating in a report on Monday, March 1st.
+Finally, Zacks Investment Research cut Sprott from a “hold” rating to a “sell” rating in a report on Saturday, February 13th.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, March 23rd.
-Shareholders of record on Monday, March 8th were paid a $0.25 dividend.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, March 23rd.
+Shareholders of record on Monday, March 8th were given a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a dividend yield of 2.46%.
 The ex-dividend date was Friday, March 5th.
-This represents a $1.00 dividend on an annualized basis and a yield of 2.65%.
-Sprott’s dividend payout ratio (DPR) is currently 2,400.00%.
+Sprott’s dividend payout ratio (DPR) is 2,400.00%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in SII.
-Penbrook Management LLC bought a new stake in shares of Sprott during the 4th quarter worth about $30,000.
+Large investors have recently bought and sold shares of the business.
+Penbrook Management LLC acquired a new position in shares of Sprott during the 4th quarter worth approximately $30,000.
 Great West Life Assurance Co.
-Can boosted its stake in shares of Sprott by 110.8% during the 3rd quarter.
+Can increased its holdings in shares of Sprott by 110.8% during the 3rd quarter.
 Great West Life Assurance Co.
-Can now owns 2,586 shares of the company’s stock worth $86,000 after acquiring an additional 1,359 shares in the last quarter.
-Citigroup Inc. bought a new stake in shares of Sprott during the 4th quarter worth about $225,000.
-Paloma Partners Management Co boosted its stake in shares of Sprott by 16.6% during the 4th quarter.
-Paloma Partners Management Co now owns 8,513 shares of the company’s stock worth $247,000 after acquiring an additional 1,213 shares in the last quarter.
-Finally, Lucas Capital Management bought a new stake in shares of Sprott during the 4th quarter worth about $322,000.
-Institutional investors own 20.96% of the company’s stock.
+Can now owns 2,586 shares of the company’s stock worth $88,000 after acquiring an additional 1,359 shares during the last quarter.
+Paloma Partners Management Co acquired a new position in shares of Sprott during the 3rd quarter worth approximately $249,000.
+Citigroup Inc. acquired a new position in shares of Sprott during the 4th quarter worth approximately $225,000.
+Finally, Arrowstreet Capital Limited Partnership acquired a new position in shares of Sprott during the 3rd quarter worth approximately $324,000.
+20.96% of the stock is currently owned by hedge funds and other institutional investors.

 Sprott Inc is a publicly owned asset management holding company.
 Through its subsidiaries, the firm provides asset management, portfolio management, wealth management, fund management, and administrative and consulting services to its clients.
 It offers mutual funds, hedge funds, and offshore funds, along with managed accounts.